58th Berlin International Film Festival

 The 58th annual Berlin International Film Festival was held from February 7 to February 17, 2008.
 The festival opened with Martin Scorsese's documentary film Shine a Light.
 Be Kind Rewind by Michel Gondry served as the closing film.
-Greek-French filmmaker Costa Gavras, was selected to serve as the Jury President at the festival.
+Greek filmmaker Costa Gavras, was selected to serve as the Jury President for the main competition.

-The Golden Bear was awarded to Brazilian film Tropa de Elite directed by José Padilha.
-The retrospective dedicated to Spanish film-maker Luis Buñuel was shown at the festival.
+The Golden Bear was awarded to Elite Squad directed by José Padilha.
+The retrospective dedicated to Spanish filmmaker Luis Buñuel was shown at the festival.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: